vertigo6622/obsidian-keykeeper/README.md

 hardware ids are computed from client machine information:
 1. collect machine info (CPU, memory, OS details)
 2. generate a json payload with the machine info
-3. compute SPECK-128-CBC-MAC using the user's unique SPECK key
+3. compute SPECK-128-CBC-MAC using the user's integrity key
 4. store the resulting MAC as the hardware id

 The hwid is verified by re-computing the MAC and comparing against the stored value using a time safe funtion to prevent timing attacks.